SwingGuy1024/SidecarChallenge/README.md

 The underlying library integrating swagger to SpringBoot is [springfox](https://github.com/springfox/springfox)

-Start your server as an simple java application.
+Start your server as a simple java application.

 This project requires Java 1.8 and Maven 3